Azure/batch-shipyard/docs/70-batch-shipyard-data-movement.md

 `shipyard.py` provides actions to help egress data off a compute node back to on premises.
 These actions are:

-1. `data getfile`: get a single file or all files from a compute node using a job id, task id and a file name.
+1. `data files task`: get a single file or all files from a compute node using a job id, task id and a file name.
-2. `data getfilenode`: get a single file or all files from a compute node using a node id and file path.
+2. `data files node`: get a single file or all files from a compute node using a node id and file path.
-3. `data stream`: stream a text file (decoded as UTF-8) back to the local console or stream a file back to local disk.
+3. `data files stream`: stream a text file (decoded as UTF-8) back to the local console or stream a file back to local disk.
 This is particularly useful for progress monitoring via a file or tailing an output.

 ### To Azure Storage
 If you need to egress data from a compute node and persist it to Azure